pypa/get-pip/README.md

 # get-pip.py

-`get-pip.py` is a bootstrapping script that enables users to install pip, setuptools, and wheel in Python environments that don't already have them.
+`get-pip.py` is a bootstrapping script that enables users to install pip in Python environments that don't already have it installed.
 You should not directly reference the files located in this repository and instead use the versions located at <https://bootstrap.pypa.io/>.